NGC 4565: Characteristics

+Galaxy Groups

+NGC 4565, along with NGC 4562, IC 3543, and IC 3546, are listed together as Holm 426 in Erik Holmberg's A Study of Double and Multiple Galaxies Together with Inquiries into some General Metagalactic Problems, published in 1937.

 NGC 4565 has at least two satellite galaxies, one of which is interacting with it.
 It has a population of roughly 240 globular clusters, more than the Milky Way.

 NGC 4565 is one of the brightest member galaxies of the Coma I Group.